-An important hurdle for understanding the behaviour of LCTs on the LVG is the lack of large datasets that contain electricity consumption profiles of residential customers with LCTs.
-Electricity consumption is measured with a smart (or digital) meter.
+An important hurdle for understanding the behavior of LCTs on the LVG is the lack of datasets of electricity consumption profiles that: \begin{itemize} \item measure actual day-to-day usage patterns of residential customers with LCTs (EV, HP, and PV), \item are recently measured (somewhere in the last few years), \item are large enough for statistical analysis, including a large enough amount of connections with LCTs. \end{itemize} Electricity consumption is measured with a smart (or digital) meter.
 There are datasets containing smart meter measurements of LCTs, see Ref.~\cite{HABEN2021117798} for a list of open-access datasets of smart meter measurements related to the LVG.
 There is, however, a lack of datasets that are simultaneously large, recent, include a significant number of LCTs, and are measured in real-world conditions (instead of, e.g., a trial).
 Studies often rely on simulated data \cite{DAMIANAKIS2023}, or a limited set of real measurements which are augmented to create diversity \cite{VELDMAN2013}.
-Because there is a large diversity in residential consumption patterns, and consumption is highly stochastic on the level of a single connection, modelling all (or most) of the variation in factors such as occupancy behaviour, PV module orientation, and installed devices (pool heating, plug-in PV, \ldots) is difficult.
+Because there is a large diversity in residential consumption patterns, and consumption is highly stochastic on the level of a single connection, modeling all (or most) of the variation in factors such as occupancy behavior, PV module orientation, and installed devices (pool heating, plug-in PV, \ldots) is difficult.

-In this paper, we analysed a large dataset of 42,089 smart meter profiles from residential LV customers.
-All profiles were measured in 2022.
-They were collected by Fluvius cvba, the distribution system operator (DSO) of Flanders, Belgium.
-Of these profiles, 76\% contain PV, 862 have a HP, and 1924 have an EV charging station.
+In this paper, we analyzed a large dataset of 42,089 smart meter profiles from residential LV customers.
+This dataset: \begin{itemize} \item measures actual day-to-day usage patterns of residential customers with LCTs (EV, HP, and PV), \item is recently measured, as all measurements are from 2022, \item is large enough for statistical analysis, including a large enough amount of connections with LCTs: 76\% of profiles contain PV, 862 profiles have a HP and 1924 connections have an EV. \end{itemize} The dataset was collected by Fluvius cvba, the Distribution System Operator (DSO) of Flanders, Belgium.
 They were measured at quarter-hour resolution, and reflect real day-to-day consumption patterns in Flanders.
 These smart meter profiles were coupled with weather data from the ERA5-land dataset \cite{era5}.